Strike snarls bus lines near Phoenix

-PHOENIX Striking bus drivers in the Phoenix area walked off the job and onto picket lines early on Thursday in a dispute over job security and conditions, leaving some 57,000 weekday commuters scrambling to find rides to work during the morning rush hour.
+PHOENIX Aug 1 Striking bus drivers in the Phoenix area walked off the job and onto picket lines early on Thursday, leaving some 57,000 weekday commuters scrambling to find rides to work during the morning rush hour.

 The strike against the First Transit company has shut down about 40 bus routes including ones that serve the cities of Chandler, Gilbert, Mesa and Tempe and others that reach Phoenix and Scottsdale.